vircadia/vircadia-native-core/BUILD_WIN.md

 ####Qt is throwing an error

-Make sure you have the current version (5.6.1-1) installed and 'QT_CMAKE_PREFIX_PATH' environment variable is set correctly.
+Make sure you have the correct version (5.6.1-1) installed and 'QT_CMAKE_PREFIX_PATH' environment variable is set correctly.